 Step 3.
 Configuring Pure-FTPd server.

-Make sure you have this options:
+Make sure you have these options:

-# If you want simple Unix (/etc/passwd) authentication, uncomment this
+# If you want simple Unix (/etc/passwd) authentication, uncomment this UnixAuthentication yes

-Finally, save Pure-FTPD user database.
+Finally, save the Pure-FTPD user database.

 Add a virtual user.